Does Ajax Integrate with Gmail? How to Get Started with Gmail on Ajax

 Captured work flows back into the system where your billing happens.

 When you release an entry from Ajax, it appears in your practice management system as a time entry, ready for invoicing.
-We sync with Clio, MyCase, and PracticePanther in both directions.
+We sync in both directions with Clio, MyCase, PracticePanther, SurePoint, Centerbase, and Filevine, and we can support most others on request.
 If you edit the entry in your PMS afterward, the edit reflects in Ajax.
 If you add a new matter, Ajax picks it up automatically.

 There's a second flow worth knowing about: email filing.
 Once Ajax has attributed an email to a matter, it can file the email itself into the right matter folder in your PMS or document management system.
 So the entry shows up where you bill, and the email shows up where the case lives, with no dragging or copy-paste in between.